USF-HII/usf-hii.github.io/pages/hii-rc/sinfo.md

 States:

 - `idle` - nodes totally available
-- `mixed` - nodes are running other jobs but some resources are still available
+- `mixed` - nodes are running other jobs but some resources are still available (non-allocated)
-- `alloc` - nodes resources are running other jobs and not available
+- `alloc` - nodes are running other jobs and fully allocated

 The above example shows that 42 nodes are completely available (`idle`), 1 node has some resources available (`mixed`), and 39 nodes are currently allocated and not available (`alloc`).